Scorn1702/Scorn1702/README.md

 - 👋 Hi, I’m @Scorn1702
 - 👀 I’m interested in CyberSecurity and Software Development
-- 🌱 I’m currently learning CyberSecurity
+- 🌱 I’m currently working in Cybersecurity

 <!---